Alternate Rogue: Expanded

 Prerequisites: 9th-level, Strength or Dexterity of 15

-When you hit a creature with a melee weapon attack, you can expend an Exploit Die and strike with precise force, dealing additional damage equal to two rolls of your Exploit Die and forcing it to make a Wisdom saving throw.
+When you hit a creature with a melee weapon attack, you can expend an Exploit Die to deal additional damage equal to two Exploit Dice and forcing it to make a Wisdom saving throw.

-On a failed save, it cannot take reactions and on each of its turns it must move half its speed in a random direction then make a melee attack against a random creature in range.
+On a failure, it can't take reactions and on each of its turns it must move half its speed in a random direction then make a melee attack against a random creature in range.

 To determine the random direction and attack, assign a direction (or target) to an appropriate die and roll it.
 For the direction, use a d8, and for target use a d4 or larger.